annamaria23/coral_bleaching_mini_project/README.md

 # coral_bleaching_mini_project

-Coral bleaching simulations for SystemsBio Part III mini-project assessment
+Coral bleaching simulations for Systems Biology Part III mini-project assessment

 For our week-long mini-project, we have decided to model coral bleaching on both individual and population levels.